The Born Loser: Main characters

 Brutus Perry "Thorny" Thornapple is the born loser.
 He simply cannot get a break, whether it involves his job, his family, or just plain everyday life.
 He's rather old-fashioned, and the modern times seem to run him over.
 His birthday is November 29, 1951, though the May 10, 2011 edition proclaimed it to be his 46th birthday.

 Gladys "Hornet" Thornapple is Brutus's wife; she is even more old fashioned than Brutus and does not seem to be very bright, especially with popular culture or technology.
 Taller than Brutus, with blond hair, she is rather similar to Edith "Dingbat" Bunker.
 She can be a bit critical of Brutus, often scolding him or getting into fights with him that he simply cannot win.
 Nevertheless, their relationship always seems to be intact.

 Wilberforce Thornapple is the son of the Thornapple family.
 He's a very curious boy who looks up to his father and often turns to him for advice.
 He is friends with his neighbor Hurricane Hattie and enjoys baseball, but he is not very good at it.
-He currently wears his blond hair in a crew cut but in the 1970s, when boys and men tended to wear much longer hair, he wore his hair in sausage curls, and wore sailor-type suits with shorts.
+He currently wears his blond hair in a crew cut but in the 1970s, when boys and men tended to wear much longer hair, he wore his hair in sausage curls, and wore sailor-type suits with shorts, ala Little Lord Fauntleroy.
 His appearance looked much more boyish with the new hairstyle as his wardrobe was updated with jeans, sweatshirts, and tennis shoes.